North Cascades Highlights

 Day 11: We'll have a quick sea kayak paddling lesson this morning with our professional guides, then set off for a Nature Conservancy protected island in the San Juan archipelago.
 We’ll eat a delicious lunch on the island, then explore and learn about wild harvesting, tide pools, and the ocean environment.
 We might catch a glimpse of eagles, otters, or seals with pups!

-Then, a shower and fresh laundry will perk us up as we get ready for seeing a bit of downtown Bellingham, WA and enjoying a stop at the local ice cream shop.
-Tonight, we’ll exchange email addresses and phone numbers and have our traditional end of session awards ceremony.
+Then, a shower will perk us up as we get ready for seeing a bit of downtown Bellingham, WA and enjoying a stop at the local ice cream shop.
+Tonight, we’ll exchange email addresses and phone numbers and have our traditional end of session pizza party and awards ceremony.

 Day 12: It’s time to go home!
 Exchanging hugs with your friends, you’ll depart from SeaTac International Airport in Seattle, WA, knowing that you’ve had a ton of fun and accomplished great things as an Alpengirl and will be a part of our fantastic community for life.
 See you next summer!